aws-samples/data-protection/usecase-6/README.md

 ### 8. Build the infrastructure by deploying the cloudformation template below

-Please download the [AppDev Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-6/cf-templates/template-app-dev.yaml) by right clicking and saving the yaml file on your laptop.
+Please download the CF template by right clicking and save it as the filename *template-appdev-admin.yaml* [AppDev Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-6/cf-templates/template-app-dev.yaml) by right clicking and saving the yaml file on your laptop.

 Upload and launch the cloudformation stack in your AWS account.
 IF you are not familiar with this, follow instructions here [Deploy Cloudformation Stack Instructions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html)